Side event details

 Objective:

 Use the findings of the Global Wetland Outlook and the foreseen adoption of the new Strategic Plan as a moment to raise ambition and drive access to a whole new level of funding for wetlands.
-Encourage Government focal points to consider opportunities to mobilise different types of finance to meet the objectives of the Convention on Wetlands, through building awareness of different mechanisms and facilitating open discussion among actors on the opportunities and challenges.
-Outcomes could also include recommendations and guidance to Parties on available mechanisms and actions.
+Encourage Government focal points to consider opportunities to mobilise different types of finance to implement the Convention on Wetlands, through building awareness of different mechanisms and facilitating open discussion among actors on the opportunities and challenges.
+Outcomes will be compiled by IOPs and disseminated after COP15, including recommendations on how to access different types of finance for wetlands as well as highlighting opportunities for IOP support and other relevant materials.

 Program

-3. Panel Discussion (30 min): Case study presentations and moderated discussion on the challenges and opportunities of mobilising different types of finance for wetlands
+Panel Discussion: Case study presentations and moderated discussion on the challenges and opportunities of mobilising different types of finance for wetlands

-• Creating blended finance instruments for wetlands to de-risk capital and unlock commercial capital
+• Creating blended finance instruments for wetlands to de-risk capital and unlock commercial capital: The Mangrove Breakthrough - Lorena Alvarado Quezada, Ministry of Foreign Affairs, Mexico

-• Designing investable wetland projects: how public-private partnerships can unlock investments in wetlands
+• Designing investable wetland projects: how public-private partnerships can unlock investments in wetlands: The Regional Flyway Initiative - Duncan Lang, Senior Environment Specialist, Asian Development Bank